1964 San Diego Chargers season: Week 1: vs. Houston Oilers

 Rote threw three touchdowns as San Diego began their title defense with a win.
 Houston had the first scoring chance - they opted to fake a 33-yard field goal, but George Blanda was brought down by Westmoreland and Emil Karas for a loss of 14 yards.
 The Chargers responded by driving 60 yards in five plays, with Alworth catching a 31-yard pass and Rote finding Kocourek for the opening score from a yard out.
 Blanda responded with a touchdown pass on 4th and goal, Blair missed a 31-yard kick for San Diego, and it was 7–7 at halftime.

 The first three drives of the second half resulted in touchdowns.
 San Diego went 66 yards in 8 plays, with Gerry MacDougall scoring from close range.
 After another Blanda touchdown pass, the Chargers drove 80 yards in 7 plays, with Alworth picking up two first downs, and Don Norton scoring with a 19-yard catch.
 After forcing a punt, the Chargers had a 5-play, 64-yard drive, Alworth scoring this time from 27 yards out.
 The next two Oiler drives ended with Westmoreland blocking a field goal and the San Diego defensive line stuffing a 4th and 1 attempt.
 By the time former Charger Bobby Jackson scored from inches out, there were only two seconds left.

-Rote finished 15 of 26 for 235 yards, three touchdowns and an interception.
+Rote finished with 15 completions from 26 attempts for 235 yards, with three touchdowns and an interception.
 Alworth had 6 catches for 119 yards and a touchdown.